-AMETI is a group of projects in south east Auckland which will improve transport choices and connections in the area.
-Stage 1 saw the opening of the new Panmure Station and Te Horeta Road.
-Stage 2a is the construction of New Zealand's first urban busway with buses travelling on their own congestion free lanes between Panmure and Pakuranga town centres.
+Major transport improvements have already been made with the opening of the new Panmure Station and Te Horeta Road.
+The next stage will be NZ's first urban busway with buses travelling on their own congestion-free lanes between Panmure and Pakuranga town centres.

-Project zone: Central South
+Project zone: Central south.

-- Give people better transport choices,
+- Give people better transport choices.

-- Get more people onto public transport to free up roads for freight and business traffic,
+- Get more people onto public transport to free up roads for freight and business traffic.

 - Make road improvements to key traffic bottlenecks like Panmure town centre and the Ti Rakau Drive/Reeves Road/South Eastern highway intersection.

 - An urban busway on congestion-free lanes between Panmure, Pakuranga and Botany town centres.